 Science

+Our three-year, core lab-science program is structured around inquiry and experimentation and grounds students in all three primary lab science disciplines (Physics, Chemistry, and Biology).
 The goal of the course work is to develop a conceptual framework that students can use to investigate a variety of disciplines.
 The courses are integrated in that concepts and skills introduced in 9th grade Conceptual Physics are reinforced in 10th grade Chemistry and applied to living systems in 11th grade Biology.

 The advanced electives present an opportunity for students to apply their fundamental knowledge of science to a particular area of interest.
 The ultimate goal is for students to possess sufficient knowledge and confidence to explore the ramifications of modern science in their lives.